Sage-Bionetworks/synapseAnnotations/synapseAnnotations/README.md

 Going forward, changes should be made to the `sage_controlled_vocabulary_schema.csv` file directly.

+The `Attribute` column contains both keys and values, which are matched to one another via the `Parent` column.
+For example, `rnaSeq` is a value for key `assay`, and therefore has `assay` in the `Parent` column.
+The `Description` and `Source` columns give additional information about the term. `Valid Values` gives a list of the valid values for that term; if blank or `"children"`, then all rows that have that term as their parent are considered valid values.
+The `Requires` column indicates conditional dependencies; if the current term is present, it requires these additional terms.

 ## Convert CSV to JSON-LD

 Run `python sage_schema.py` to convert `sage_controlled_vocabulary_schema.csv`